• Home

 Number of Participants

 How many participants are you expecting on your trip?
 This is KEY to your enjoyment of a photo workshop.
-There are 2 aspects of this:1) There should NEVER be more people than an instructor(s) can give individual attention to.
+There are 2 aspects of this: 1) There should NEVER be more people than an instructor(s) can give individual attention to.
 Tuition SHOULD include individual attention if the customer needs it.
 2) Even if they have 2 or 3 instructors, there is a number that is just too many to be in one particular spot.
-Too many photographers in one area are always jockeying for position and unfortunately getting into everyone else's shoots.
-We've heard of companies that have 14-16 people on one trip.
+Too many photographers in one area are always jockeying for position and unfortunately getting into everyone else's shots.
+Many companies have 12 or more people on one trip.
 This is WAY to many customers to be able to serve well.

 _______________________________________________________________________________________

 Still interested in going on a photo workshop?
 Well, here’s the sum of our advice….and YES, possibly a little self-serving: If you are paying SIGNIFICANT money ($400 or more) for someone to lead you on a photography workshop, choose an actual COMPANY whose business it is to run photography workshops.
-Travel with a reputable company who uses actual photography instructors whose JOB it is to make sure you are happy…..not photo club volunteers who also want to shoot, not a guy who wants his vacation paid for.
+Travel with a reputable company who uses actual photography instructors whose JOB it is to make sure you are happy…..not photo club volunteers who also want to shoot....and certainly not a person who just wants a vacation paid for by others.

 Questions?
 Contact Us.